Dishwasher Pump Running But Not Draining? (When the Motor Works But Water Stays)

 Signs of check valve failure:

-- Pump runs but absolutely no water movement
+- Pump runs but no water movement

 - Water drains then slowly returns